andrewbadge/ITAdminScripts/README.md

 # Thanks

 This started as a private repo for my own use with code from my own snippets and previous jobs.
 I'm sure 50% of this code has been copied from StackExchange or GitHub then rehashed.
+Thanks to everyone who continue to share.

 Thanks to James Maclean for at least one script and previous help!
 Send me more James.